About the Author / Contact Information / About the Site

 Why Airships?

-As a technology nerd and former pilot, obsessed by flight since I was a little kid, I have long been fascinated by the history and technology of aviation, and there is something magical about an object bigger than the United States capitol that can simply float in the air.
-Every kid loves helium balloons; what could be better than one the size of an ocean liner?
+Why airships?
+There is something magical about an object larger than the U.S. capitol building that simply floats in the air.
+Every kid loves helium balloons and what could be better than a balloon the size of an ocean liner?

-I am also drawn to an era in which the most advanced technology of the day could be developed by untrained amateurs like Ferdinand von Zeppelin or Hugo Eckener.
-The defining aviation technologies of the early 20th century (the improved internal combustion engine, the flying boat airliner, the passenger zeppelin) are remarkably simple devices; there is not much about these machines that cannot be understood by a person with average intelligence and a touch of mechanical ability, and there is something appealing for me about a time in which the height of technology was represented by machines that were, in essence, so very basic.
+I am also fascinated by the wide-eyed enthusiasm for technology of the Machine Age — the age of the airship — when people believed science could make everything better.
+And I am drawn to an era in which the most advanced technology of the day could be developed by untrained amateurs like Ferdinand von Zeppelin or Hugo Eckener.
+The defining aviation technologies of the early 20th century (the passenger zeppelin, the internal combustion engine, the flying boat airliner) are remarkably simple devices, and there is not much about these machines that cannot be understood by someone with average intelligence and a touch of mechanical ability.
+There is something appealing for me about a time in which the height of technology was represented by machines that were, in essence, so very basic.

 But mostly, they were just really cool.